 Winter Birding in San Diego County

-By December, most of the birds present are either year-round residents or migrant species that have been hanging around for several months.
+By December, most of the birds here are either year-round residents or migrant species that have been hanging around for a while.
 The regular winter stalwarts, such as Yellow-rumped Warblers and White-crowned Sparrows, appear everywhere.
-Check any bush or tree sporting red berries for fruit-loving birds such as Cedar Waxwings or American Robins.
-Many species of wintering waterbirds—American White Pelicans, Eared Grebes, Canvasbacks, Redheads, Ring-necked Ducks—troll the coastal lagoons such as the Buena Vista, San Elijo, or Batiquitos Lagoons.
-February may even bring about some long-distance migrants arriving here to set up breeding territories.
+Check any bush or tree sporting berries (especially red ones) for fruit-loving birds such as Cedar Waxwings or American Robins.
+Many species of wintering waterbirds—Eared Grebes, Canvasbacks, Redheads, Ring-necked Ducks—troll the coastal lagoons such as the Buena Vista or Batiquitos Lagoons or freshwater lakes.
+February may even see some long-distance migrants arriving from the south to set up breeding territories here.
 For instance, a few early arriving swallows can be found flying over the lagoons, swooping and zipping after flying insects.

 If you like to chase rarities you’re often in luck as wintering rarities tend to linger a bit once they arrive (Be honest—you would too if you could!).
 Mornings are most productive for finding passerines, but waterbirds will be visible all day so if those are your target you can sleep in a bit!
 Good birding!